jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ```
 3. View a list of all workflows available with `simmate workflows list-all`
 4. View the settings used for the `energy_mit` workflow with `simmate workflows show-config energy_mit`
+5. Copy and paste VASP POTCAR files to the folder ~/.simmate/vasp/Potentials.
+This folder will have the potentials that came with VASP -- and with their original folder+file names.
+For example there would be an LDA folder that contains subfolders potpaw_LDA, potpaw_LDA.52, potpaw_LDA.54, and so on.
+Make sure these folders aren't compressed (so not *.zip files).
-5. View the input files with `simmate workflows setup-only energy_mit POSCAR`
+6. View the input files with `simmate workflows setup-only energy_mit POSCAR`
-6. Run a workflow with `simmate workflows run energy_mit POSCAR` (run = configure + schedule + execute + save)
+7. Run a workflow with `simmate workflows run energy_mit POSCAR` (run = configure + schedule + execute + save)

-> :warning: The website interface isn't ready yet, so you'll have to manually go through the files to see the results.
-You can still move on to the other tutorials, which will show you how to see the results with python.
+8. For now, you can manually go through the files to see the results.
+We will cover how to access your database in a later tutorial (05).

 <br/><br/>

 # The full tutorial

+> :bulb: For beginners, you will start this tutorial on your local computer, even if you don't have VASP installed.
+By the end of the tutorial, you will have switched to a computer with VASP (likely a remote university or federal supercomputer).

 <br/> <!-- add empty line -->